 “With a defined growth containment boundary and strong policies for what can be built within it, we can assure that the McTavish area becomes a well-designed village centre with the types of housing that are most needed in North Saanich,” Oystryk said.

 The current OCP designates that area and the Tsehum neighbourhood for affordable, multi-family housing, but both lie outside the CRD’s regional growth strategy (RGS) framework, Oystryk added.
 “They are essentially in land-use limbo.
 That means they are neither urban nor rural.
-It’s important to clarify the future of these lands and apply a consistent approach across the RGS and the OCP. ”
+It’s important to clarify the future of these lands and apply a consistent approach across the RGS and the OCP.
+This OCP update is also an opportunity for us to inform the RGS about what the community desires for these areas. ”

 While Finall agreed the McTavish area lies in legislative limbo, North Saanich is not the place for additional housing, she said, pointing to the large amount of construction happening elsewhere in Greater Victoria, including Sidney, parts of Saanich, Victoria, Colwood and Langford.